Gowtham007007/Week-1_RISC-V_Tapeout/Day_3/README.md

 ---

-# Handling Unused Outputs in Digital Circuits
+# 6️⃣ Handling Unused Outputs 🗑️

 In digital circuit design, sometimes certain outputs of a module or combinational block are **not used** in the higher-level design.
 Optimizing these unused outputs can **reduce circuit area, power, and complexity**.